jarirantala/humidor/README.md

 ### Ruuvitag

-To collect the data from my humidor.
+To measure the data in my humidor.

 https://tag.ruuvi.com

 ### Raspberry Pi w/ bt and wi-fi

-To read data from Ruuvitag and publish it into AWS IoT service.
+To collect data from Ruuvitag and publish it into AWS IoT service.

 https://www.raspberrypi.org/products/raspberry-pi-3-model-b/